LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 The main goal of AWS Config is to record configuration and changes of the resources and not analyze them.
 In other words, AWS Config does not judge if a change is good or bad or if it needs to execute an action.
 Relating to the Detective Framework, AWS Config spans across Stages 1 and 2.

+#### Aggregators

+An aggregator will pull AWS Config data from multiple account, and show an aggregated view within the aggregator account.

+AWS Config Aggregator will aggregate rules, resources across multiple accounts and regions.
+If using AWS Organisation it can be configured automatically, without the need to manually link accounts.

+Aggregators do not deploy updates into AWS Config rule, it only retrieves the data - to do this, you will need to use AWS CloudFormation Stack sets.

 ### AWS Systems Manager

 AWS Systems Manager (also know as AWS SSM) is a comprehensive service that helps with the administration of large fleets of instances that can be  Amazon EC2 instances, on-premises servers, or even instances running in other cloud providers.